Nebraska Revised Statute 33-101

 There shall be paid to the Secretary of State the following fees:

-(1) For certificate or exemplification with seal, ten dollars;
+(1) For requesting a certificate or exemplification with seal, a nonrefundable fee of ten dollars;

 (2) For copies of records, for each page, a fee of one dollar;